morgoe/yogaruka/home.md

 site-nav: home
 cover-image: home
 permalink: /
-announcement: true
+announcement: false
 h1: Exceptional strength and flexibility for everyday movers
+subtitle: >-
-subtitle: The best of yoga, pilates and functional movement fused into challenging yet accessible classes.
+  The best of yoga, pilates and functional movement fused into challenging yet accessible classes.
 Located in Alexandria, Russell Lea, and online.
 published: true
 ---